titom73/ansible-cvp-configlet-deployment/README.md

 Demo can be run with a CI/CD approach with no action from local laptop using any runners like gitlab-runners, travisci or Jenkins.

-In this repository, we will provide configuration for gitlab-runners but it can be replicated on any 3rd CI tool.
+In this repository, we will provide configuration for gitlab-runners but it can be replicated on any 3rd part CI tool like [Jenkins](https://jenkins.io/) or [tracis-ci](https://travis-ci.org/)

 ### Execute Change with CI/CD